Michael Cera: Music

 In 2010, Cera contributed mandolin and backing vocals to the Weezer song "Hang On" from their album Hurley.
 Cera has also established himself as the touring bass player in Mister Heavenly, an indie rock band originating in the American northwest, and is a member of the band The Long Goodbye, along with Clark Duke.
 Cera also played bass and sang back up during songs in both Scott Pilgrim vs. the World and Nick and Norah's Infinite Playlist.
 He released his full-length debut album True That on August 8, 2014, through his official Bandcamp page.
 The album features 19 original tracks, a cover of Roderick Falconer's "Play It Again" as well as a cover of Blaze Foley's "Clay Pigeons."

 In early 2015, Canadian musician Alden Penner released "Meditate", a track from his upcoming EP Canada in Space, which features Cera.
 Penner subsequently announced that the EP would be released on June 29, 2015, on City Slang records, as well as a European tour of the UK, Netherlands, France, and Germany, which featured Cera as both co-headliner and member of Penner's backing band.
 The song "Best I Can" from the film Dina, written and performed by Cera and featuring Sharon Van Etten, was nominated for 'Best Song in a Documentary' at the 2017 Critics' Choice Documentary Awards.

 Personal life

 Cera has been very private about his personal life.
-In 2016, Aubrey Plaza made public that the pair had dated for about 18 months after filming Scott Pilgrim vs. the World in 2010 and considered getting married.
+In 2016, Aubrey Plaza made public that the pair had dated for about 18 months after filming Scott Pilgrim vs. the World in 2010 and even considered getting married at one point.
 The two remain friends.

-In March 2022, Amy Schumer accidentally revealed that Cera was a father, though the child's name, date of birth, and mother were not disclosed.
-Later that month he revealed to Extra that the baby was a six-month-old boy.
+In March 2022, Amy Schumer accidentally revealed that Cera was a father.
+Later that month, he revealed to Extra that the baby was a six-month-old boy with his German wife Nadine.
+In a February 2024 appearance on The Tonight Show Starring Jimmy Fallon, Cera announced that he and his wife had welcomed a second son.
+In his Criterion Closet Picks video (posted on May 30, 2025), Cera shared that his "older son is three and a half."

+As of August 2023, Cera resides in Brooklyn, New York City.